zhiyongggggg/dct-cryptonets/README.md

 |    **DCT-CryptoNets**    | **ImageNet** | **64 x 56<sup>2</sup>** | **ResNet-18** |        **TFHE**        |   **90.5%**   |  **8,562**   |                **8,562**        |

-## Considerations
+## Library Considerations
 `DCT-CryptoNets` was developed prior to `v1.6.0` of `Concrete-ML` which introduced a nice feature of _approximate rounding_ of model accumulators.
-This can improve latency with trade-off's in accuracy depending on your use case and achieve even faster latency than what is reported in this paper!
-By simply replacing the line below you can implement _approximate rounding_.
-See [*CIFAR10 Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/cifar/cifar_brevitas_training) and [ResNet Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/resnet) in the `Concrete-ML` repository for further examples of _approximate rounding_.
+This can improve latency with trade-off's in accuracy depending on your use case and could potentially achieve even faster latency than what is reported in this paper!
+By simply replacing the line below you can implement
+_approximate rounding_.
+See [*CIFAR10 Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/cifar/cifar_brevitas_training) and [ResNet Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/resnet) in the `Concrete-ML` repository for
+further examples of _approximate rounding_.
 ```python